World Introvert Day is a brilliant reminder to rest after the holiday season — and to celebrate the strengths of introverts.

 So grab your favorite sweatpants and let the celebration begin.
 Here are seven ideas to get you started.

 7 Ideas to Celebrate World Introvert Day (Jan.
 2)

 1. Clear your schedule — no to-do lists or regularly scheduled commitments allowed.

-This World Introvert Day, cancel or delay your plans.
-Between homeschooling and working from home, most of us are living overcommitted, overscheduled, and overstretched lives these days.
+This World Introvert Day, so cancel or delay your plans.
+Between working and adulting, most of us are living overcommitted, overscheduled, and overstretched lives these days.